owncloud/web-app-dicom-viewer/README.md

   `amd64`

-## Installation instructions - Add the app to your server
+## Adding DICOM Viewer to your oCIS installation
 As administrator of an environment you can add custom web applications for your users.
 By adding DICOM Viewer you enable your users to take advantage of this web extension.

 TODO: following text is taken from general installation instructions, insert specific steps?